-"The following is a copy of the letter addressed by Mrs. MILLER to Mr. WHITE, of the Eagle Hotel:
+"The following is a copy of the letter addressed by Mrs. Miller to Mr. White, of the Eagle Hotel:

 "'To the Proprietor of the Eagle Hotel.- My mind is made up.
 I have no wish to live any longer.
 I shall go where my body will never be recovered.
 No one shall gaze on my mangled remains.
-Please take care of my two little boys till they can be sent to Detroit, where their grand parents reside.
+Please take care of my two little boys till they can be sent to Detroit, where their grand paPostscript to Letter-Henry Blakomer.

+rents reside.
 They are the sons of Major Miller, of the Army, now in Florida, and grand-sons of Hon.
 John Norvell, Detroit, Michigan.
 Please forward my letters, and protect my children till some of their relatives can come for them.